|Oracle® Database SQL Reference

-Oracle Database recognizes objects that are associated with a particular schema and objects that are not associated with any particular schema, as described in the sections that follow.
+Oracle Database recognizes objects that are associated with a particular schema and objects that are not associated with a particular schema, as described in the sections that follow.

 A schema is a collection of logical structures of data, or schema objects.
 A schema is owned by a database user and has the same name as that user.
 Each user owns a single schema.
 Schema objects can be created and manipulated with SQL and include the following types of objects: